artist, author, producer (art & culture)

 It includes hints of Hellenistic visions reflected in some of the most magnificent Tenpyo Era Buddhist sculptures and National Treasures of Japan from the 8th century.

-Showing Gigaku and Bugaku masks as “icons of unity” with their significant diversity born of an ancient cosmopolitanism transcending the Silk Road (along both its oasis and sea routes), both “Signs of the Intangible” and the “Road of Light and Hope” series are complementarily linked.
+Showing those sculptures as well as Gigaku and Bugaku masks as “icons of unity” with their significant diversity born of an ancient cosmopolitanism transcending the Silk Road, both “Signs of the Intangible” and the “Road of Light and Hope” series are linked.

 The exhibition is planned to start from Toronto (followed by several countries in South America) and travel around the globe, accompanied by a prospective new film short, “Takigi Noh Performance at Kasuga Taisha-Kofukuji in Nara — The Origins of the Noh Theater” (tentative) which is now in the planning stage.